 Continuation-in-Part Design Patent Applications

 It's important to note that claims within a CIP only receive the priority date of the parent application if the previously filed parent application already disclosed that information.
-If new information is introduced in the continuation, the CIP application will not inherit the parent application's priority date.
+If new information is introduced into the continuation, the CIP application will not inherit the parent application's priority date.
 Because filing a CIP may affect the assigned priority date and the status of the parent application as prior art, it's important to consider whether amending a previously filed application is the best course of action.

-If you do decide that a CIP is your best choice, work with legal counsel to ensure that the CIP does not affect the priority date or the status of the earlier filed application as prior art.
+If you do decide that a CIP is your best choice, work with legal counsel to ensure that the CIP does not affect the priority date or the status of the earlier-filed application as prior art.

 M.P.E.P. § 1504.04 outlines that a CIP affecting the “shape or configuration” of the design disclosed in a prior application does not receive the parent application's filing date.
 Moreover, the following guidelines were established under 35 U.S.C.
 121: